-A real estate purchase agreement, also known as a “Sale and Purchase Agreement (SPA)” is a binding contract used for facilitating the buying of a residential property.
+A real estate purchase agreement, also known as a “Sale and Purchase Agreement (SPA),” is a binding contract that outlines the terms of a real estate transaction.
 The document is completed by a buyer, who presents the completed document to a home seller as a means of “making an offer” on their property.
 The seller then has the option of accepting, declining, or negotiating the offer and conditions presented by the buyer.

 - New Hampshire

 - New Mexico

 - North Dakota

 - South Carolina

 Asset Purchase Agreement (APA) – A document completed when a party will be purchasing some (or all) of a company’s assets.
 Assets can include equipment, software, licenses, know-how/processes, inventory, and more.

 Business Purchase Agreement – A contract used to outline the sale of a company between a buyer and a seller.

 Car (Vehicle) Purchase Agreement – Also known as a “bill of sale,” this form is used to legally document the sale of a new or used motor vehicle.